 As a geospatial engineer, you will combine the use of spatial information software and analytical methods with terrestrial or geographic data to create 3D maps, employing Earth observation systems, global navigation satellite systems, laser and radar imaging sensors, wireless technologies, and more.

-Industrial and Service Systems Engineering Path
+Industrial Engineering Path

 Mining Engineering Path